aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Contribution of learning and innovations to broader movement
 - Network development and collaboration enhancement
 - Regenerative impact amplification through shared knowledge and resources

+Checkpoint 5: Long-Term Stewardship Review
+How are we ensuring the long-term health and ethical stewardship of these integrated systems?
+How is our learning contributing back to our community and the broader field?

 ## Integration Strategies